|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The only thing more fun and satisfying than churning your own ice cream?
-Making your own homemade ice cream cones.
-It is a fun summertime activity that the whole family can take part in.
+What's more fun and satisfying than churning your own ice cream?
+Making your own ice cream cones!
+It's a fun summertime activity that the whole family can take part in.

 3/4 cup egg whites, from about 5 large eggs